-6. COURSE REGISTRATION
+8. COURSE REGISTRATION

-- A student registering for courses must follow the instructions issued by the College.
-A student may also need to fulfil certain conditions stipulated by the College before he/she can proceed to register for courses. - Registration for some courses is restricted to students holding the necessary prerequisites. - 6.3 The College reserves the right to restrict registration for courses, or permit registration only on a priority basis. - A student can add or drop a course during the add/drop period prescribed by the College.
-After the add/drop deadline, requests for late drop of courses will only be approved under exceptional circumstances, and such late requests must be submitted no later than the end of the teaching period for the relevant semester/term for approval by the Dean/Associate Dean of the course-offering faculty. - 6.5 For approved late drop cases, a student will be assigned an X grade representing the late drop of the course and the X grade will be shown on his/her academic transcript. - A student intending not to register for any courses in a semester but who will subsequently continue his/her study should apply for a leave of absence no later than the end of the course add/drop period. - A student will be restricted from registration for a course when he/she has earned credit units for an exclusive course.
+- 8.1 Students registering for courses must follow the instructions issued by the College.
+Students may also need to fulfil any conditions stipulated by the College before they can proceed to register for courses. - 8.2 Registration for some courses is restricted to students holding the necessary prerequisites. - 8.3 The College reserves the right to restrict registration for courses, or permit registration only on a priority basis. - 8.4 Students can add or drop a course during the add/drop period prescribed by the College.
+After the add/drop deadline, requests for late drop of courses will only be approved under exceptional circumstances, and such late requests must be submitted no later than the end of the teaching period for the relevant semester/term for approval by the Associate Dean of the course-offering Faculty. - 8.5 For approved late drop cases, a student will be assigned an X grade representing the late drop of the course and the X grade will be shown on his/her academic transcript. - 8.6 Students intending not to register for any courses in a semester but who will subsequently continue their study should apply for a leave of absence no later than the end of the course add/drop period. - 8.7 Students will be restricted from registration for a course when they have earned credit units for an exclusive course. - Under exceptional circumstances where a required course cannot be completed, a "substitute" course may be approved by the Associate Dean of the Major/Minor-offering Faculty for a student to replace the required course with another.
+The approved substitute course can be used to recover a failure for the required course. - 8.9 Students who have met all the requirements to graduate from a programme or reached their maximum period of study cannot register for further courses in subsequent semesters/terms.

-A student who has met all the requirements to graduate from a programme or reached his/her maximum period of study cannot register for further courses in subsequent semesters/terms.
+9. MAXIMUM AND MINIMUM STUDY LOAD

-7. MAXIMUM AND MINIMUM STUDY LOAD
+9.1 In each semester, except the Summer Term, students must register for courses summing to a total of at least 12 credit units, and for not more than 18 credit units.

-- 7.1 In each semester, a full-time student must register for courses summing to a total of at least 12 credit units, and for not more than 18 credit units; and a part-time student must register for courses summing to a total of no more than 11 credit units. - 7.2 In the Summer Term, a student may register for courses but the total load must not exceed seven credit units. - 7.3 Except where special arrangements are made for his/her programme, a student seeking an exception from the credit load limit stated in AR7.1 or AR7.2 should apply in writing to the Dean/Associate Dean of faculty.
+- 9.2 In the Summer Term, students may register for courses but the total load must not exceed nine credit units. - 9.3 Except where special arrangements are made for his/her programme, students seeking an exception to AR9.1 or AR9.2 should apply in writing to the Associate Dean of Faculty.